TeamGloomy/TeamGloomy.github.io/pages/mydoc/gtr_screen_12864.md

 ## Overview

-## Overview

 The information here is aimed at connecting a Fysetc Mini v2.1 12864 display but it can also be applied to other 12864 displays (as long as they are ST7567 or ST7920 based).
-This is only applicable from 3.2_7.

 ## Board.txt modifications